The Ultimate Guide To Plyometric Training For A Higher Jump

-Sure there are genetic freaks that are “natural born jumpers”.
+Sure there are NBA players with ridiculous vertical jumping abilities who are simply genetic freaks that are “natural born jumpers”.

-However, chances are for every one of these guys in the pros there are 9 others who have developed their jumping ability through plyometric training.
+However, chances are for every one of these guys in the pros there are 9 others who have increased their vertical jumping ability through plyometric training.

 Many professional NBA players will use the off season as a time to further develop physical aspects of their game such as explosive abilities.

-NBA strength and conditioning coaches commonly prescribe strength training program that will drip feed in plyometrics at a greater volume as the weeks progress.
+NBA strength and conditioning coaches commonly prescribe strength training program that will also drip feed in plyometric training at a greater volume as the weeks progress.

 This will then begin to taper off as it becomes closer to the beginning of the season where more skill based training will take precedence.